 1863: According to his tombstone, Charles Monroe Knupp was born in 1863.
 According to his obituary (included below), "He was a son of Levi and Mary Knupp..."
 I believe this and the 1870 census record below correct the 2017 book "Gunsmiths of Somerset County, Pennsylvania", which states that Charles Monroe Knupp was one of the children of Isaac Knupp, Sr. and his wife Mary.
 This also corrects the 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900", which states that Charles Monroe Knupp was the son of Eli Knupp.
-The following items are from the 1981 book "Some of the ancestors and descendents of Dewalt Ankeny".
+The following items are from the 1981 book "Some of the ancestors and descendants of Dewalt Ankeny".
 They list Levi Knupp's children and provide information on Charles Monroe Knupp.

 1870: On July 20, 1870 Levi Knupp was enumerated in the federal census of Somerset Township as a 33-year-old Pennsylvania-born farmer with real estate valued at $4,000.00 and personal property valued at $1,000. his household was 32-year-old Mary keeping house, 8-year-old Madison Knupp, 6-year-old Monroe Knupp, and less than one-year-old William H. Knupp, all Pennsylvania born.

 1885: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Charles Monroe Knupp purchased two gun barrels at the vendue sale of Jonathan Dunmeyer's possessions.
 According to his tombstone, "Jonathan Dormayer died Jan.
 11, 1885..."
-Charles Monroe Knupp was about 22 years old when Jonathan Dormayer died.
+Charles Monroe Knupp was 21 years old when Jonathan Dormayer died.
 Donna Knupp reports that Charles Monroe Knupp was one of the last apprentices of Jonathan Dunmeyer.

 1886: The notice below is from the March 17, 1886 issue of the "Somerset Herald" newspaper.